Table of Contents

 - Monetary information alone is considered in financial analysis while non-monetary aspects are ignored.

-- The financial statements are prepared on the basis of accounting concept, as such, it does not reflect the current position.
+- The financial statements are prepared based on accounting concept, as such, it does not reflect the current position.

 Start investing like a pro.
 Enroll in our Stock Market course!